 Handpicked popular adventure activities to try in Pondicherry

 The French lead representative François Martin made surprising upgrades to the city and its business ties, simultaneously facing solid resistance from the Dutch and the English.
-He went into expanded trades with the kings of Golconda through the intervention of a few meandering French traders and specialists who were in favor of the Sultan.
-Trading in jewelry and precious stones, which had gotten exceptionally stylish in European courts, was one among numerous activities.
-Five general stores were set up along the south Indian coast somewhere in the range of 1668 and 1674.
+He went into expanded trades with the kings of Golconda through the intervention of a few meandering French traders and specialists who favoured the Sultan.
+Trading in jewellery and precious stones, which had gotten exceptionally stylish in European courts, was one among numerous activities.
+Five general stores were set up along the south Indian coast between 1668 and 1674.
 The city was isolated by a channel into the French Quarter and the Indian Quarter.
-On August 21, 1693, during the Nine Years War, Pondicherry was caught by the Dutch.
+On August 21, 1693, during the Nine Years' War, Pondicherry was caught by the Dutch.
 Legislative leader of Dutch Coromandel Laurens Pitt the Younger cruised with an armada of 17 boats and 1600 men from Negapatam and besieged Pondicherry for about fourteen days, after which Francois Martin gave it up.
 At the Peace of Ryswick, it was concurred by all gatherings to return vanquished domains, and in 1699 Pondicherry was given back to the French.
 On January 16, 1761, the British captured Pondicherry from the French, yet it was returned under the Treaty of Paris (1763) at the end of the Seven Years' War.
 In 1792, Venant of Durfort, son of the Count of Civrac, was made legislative head of Pondicherry because of his uncle Emmanuel-Félicité, Duke of Duras, who had been made leader of the Compagnie des Indes in 1788.

 PDY/Puducherry (Pondicherry) is connected by train to Chennai, Delhi, Kolkata, and Mumbai, just as other major cities like Kanyakumari Hyderabad, Nagpur, Bhubaneswar, Bengaluru, Visakhapatnam and Mangalore.
 In addition, VM/Villupuram Junction, which is a ways off of around 24 miles, i.e.40 km, is associated with a few other Indian Cities.